• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugars.
+• In a large bowl, add butter and sugars.
+Using a hand mixer or stand mixer, beat until creamed and fluffy, about 1-2 minutes.
 Add eggs and vanilla extract.
-Beat until creamed together and fluffy, about a minute.
+Beat until creamed and fluffy, about a minute.

 • In a separate bowl, whisk (or sift) together the dry ingredients: flour, baking soda, cream of tartar, and salt.